 Livestock Slaughter under Federal Inspection:

-Boxed beef cutout values steady to weak on light to moderate demand and light offerings.
-Select and Choice rib, chuck, round, and loin cuts steady.
-Beef trimmings sharply higher on good demand and moderate offerings.
+Boxed beef cutout values higher on moderate to good demand and light to moderate offerings.
+Select and Choice rib and loin cuts steady to firm while chuck and round cuts firm to higher.
+Beef trimmings mostly sharply higher on moderate to good demand and heavy offerings.

 Cutout Values...
 Choice Select